Are you looking for the best things to do in Whitstable? From eating oysters to visiting the Lobster Shack, this is what to do in Whitstable, England!

 I recently went on a day trip from London to Whitstable for the first time ever and I completely fell in love with the place.

-If you like lobster, oysters, colourful beach huts and being by the sea, then there are some amazing things to do in Whitstable.
+If you like lobster, oysters, colourful beach huts and being by the sea, then Whitstable has it all and more.
 It really is one of those quintessentially British places you just have to visit.

 Getting from London to Whitstable